patrikx3/onenote/README.md

 * the data is cached and is faster than always opening a new window
 * it allows you to sign in with the corporate or the personal login
 * when there is a new update, it auto updates itself.
-* the program allows to use other Microsoft online programs, but the dedicated purpose is to use OneNote
+* the program allows to use other Microsoft online applications, but the dedicated purpose is to use OneNote

 ## Verbose features info